Puffins and Root Cellars in Bonavista Newfoundland

 John Cabot statue in Cape Bonavista Newfoundland.

-We stopped to watch a red squirrel flitting in and out among the rocks, to admire an inland lake along the shore, and to watch gulls circling above a rocky island beyond it.
+We stopped to watch a red squirrel flitting in and out among the rocks, admire an inland lake along the shore, and watched gulls circling above a rocky island beyond it.

 Soon afterwards we reached the iconic Bonavista lighthouse.
 We visited the interpretive centre and bought tickets which allowed us to see the lighthouse keeper's quarters inside and climb to the top of the tower.
 It was interesting to learn about the lighthouse keeper's responsibilities and the Scottish innovations built into this lighthouse.
 We were surprised by how well off the lighthouse keepers seemed to be, and the relative luxury they seemed to enjoy.